February 7, 2024

 The following three key questions will help you measure the success of employee training more easily in the future:

-1. Are the employees learning the right things?
+1. Are employees learning the right things?

 3. What measurable impacts does this training have?

-Measure everything that can be measured, and make everything measurable that cannot be measured.
+Measure everything that can be measured, and make measurable everything that cannot be measured.
 (Archimedes)

 Suitable Tools: